-Those who write advertising copy aren't to be envied.
-It's not an easy thing to sell someone else's stuff.
+Those who write advertising copy aren't to be envied; it's not an easy thing to sell someone else's stuff.
 Especially when that someone else's stuff is insurance.
-Insurance against fire, against collision, against Life itself; insurance companies are selling their policies to clients who are already betting against themselves.
-From the start, they hope to never make a claim.
-(The policy's ideal use value is its total uselessness).
-Of the premiums needlessly collected?
-"That would've been money well-spent."
-This list concerns the psychology of insurance company literature.
-Because there's definitely a psychology in it.
-And one that's perhaps best expressed in its imageries.
-The following short list features a modest sampling from this genre.
-With a number of others on-display at Booth 120 of the Ephemera Society of America's annual fair and conference (March 16-17, Old Greenwich, CT).
-Despite its modesty, this list is dedicated to Susan Duff of Toronto's irreplaceable Ten Editions bookshop; a space that was more rewarding than any University could claim.
+Insurance against fire and theft, against collision, against Life itself.
+From the very start, insurance companies invite their potential clients to imagine the Worst ("because the customer is always dead").
+While said client simultaneously harbours the hope that they'll never need to file a claim (so that the policy's ideal use-value is its total uselessness).
+Etc. This list concerns the psychology of insurance company literature, because there's definitely a psychology to it.
+And it's dedicated to Susan Duff, of Toronto's irreplaceable Ten Editions bookshop; a space that was more rewarding than any University could claim.

 Hand-in-Hand Fire Office [Policy no. 26987].
 London, 1779.
 600 USD

 In 1696, the Amicable Contributors for Insuring from Loss by Fire emerged as the fourth fire insurance company in London.
-(And very soon to be only one of three).
+(By the turn of the century, there would only be three).
 It was the first to be based on the principle of mutual association, and would eventually become the oldest insurance company in the world.
 Within ten years of its founding, "the Amicable" would shed its (wordy) title and adopt the name-image of its fire-mark: Hand-in-Hand.
-Here, in 1779, under precisely this sign—illustrating the attraction of mutual benefit as almost-magnetic—Mr. Charles Turner was granted this policy for a 10 shilling premium, guaranteeing his brick building in Holborn for a value of 500 pounds.
+Here, in 1779, under precisely this sign—illustrating the attraction of mutual benefit as an almost-magnetic force—Mr. Charles Turner was granted this policy for a 10 shilling premium, guaranteeing his brick building in Holborn for a value of 500 pounds.

 Phoenix Fire-Company of London The rates and conditions of insurance of the Phoenix Fire-Office.
 London, 1782.
 1500 USD

-Single sheet prospectus (49 x 30 cm.), printed both recto and verso, with recto printed as bifolium and verso composed as tall broadside, with engraved vignette to top.
+Single sheet prospectus.
+Broadsheet (49 x 30 cm.), with recto printed as bifolium; verso illustrated with engraved Phoenix vignette to top.
 Well-preserved, save for some minor stress from previous folding.

 Full engraving (12 x 8 cm.), printed to thick wove paper.
 Illustrated with neo-classical vignette to top potion, signed Folkard (at 260 Regent St.).
 Minor binding remnants to verso.

-The short-lived Surrey, Sussex, and Southwark Company (1825-1826) is here represented by a classical column, receiving two classes of supplicants: a grieving widow-with child, to the left, and a man crouched in terror, having fled from the inferno to the right.
-To the left, a satchel of coins, to the right, the hose extending from a fire engine.
-"The Fire & Life departments are kept distinct, thus affording the same advantages as if the assurances were effected at separate offices."
+The short-lived Surrey, Sussex, and Southwark Company (1825-1826) is here represented by a classical column, receiving two classes of supplicants: a grieving widow-with child and a man crouched in terror, having escaped a raging inferno.
+To the left, a satchel of coins, to the right, the hose extending from an early-nineteenth century fire engine.
+The copy mirrors the imagery: "The Fire & Life departments are kept distinct, thus affording the same advantages as if the assurances were effected at separate offices."

-ATLAS INSURANCE COMPANY [Mailer advertising fire and life insurance policies on Mulready stationery].
+Atlas Insurance Company [Mailer advertising fire and life insurance policies].
 London, 1842.
-120 USD
+100 USD

 Single sheet (23 x 21 cm.), printed to Mulready stationery, with William Mulready's Britannia scene engraved by John Thompson to verso.
 Addressed and post-marked as self-envelope; now flat.
 Worn, but holding well.
 To verso: list of Company's Directors, information on Fire and Life departments, as well as list of well-known policy holders.

-With this mailer, the Atlas Insurance Company took advantage of postage-paid "Mulready stationery," soliciting potential customers on the other side of a compassionate, global vision of Britannia.
-And on the verso, the sense of majesty continued, with a number of celebrated Life policy holders named, including the deceased King William IV, with the corresponding sums assured and bonuses numbered.
+With this mailer, the Atlas Insurance Company took advantage of postage-paid "Mulready stationery," soliciting potential customers through a compassionate, global vision of Britannia.
+On the verso, the sense of majesty continued, with a list of celebrated Life policy holders named—including the deceased King William IV—with corresponding sums assured and bonuses numbered.

 Royal Society for the Protection of Life from Fire...
-[Dramatically-illustrated circular, featuring list of fire escape stations and district Inspectors].
+[Dramatically-illustrated circular, featuring list of fire escape stations and district Inspectors in London].
 London, 1861.
 350 USD

-The Royal Society adopted a proactive approach to the concept of insurance: "by maintaining an organized body of men, provided with, and instructed in the use of, public fire escapes, and rewarding persons instrumental in saving life from fire."
-Affording bravery, rather than warding-off risk.
-This circular, to be administered by the neighbourhood's Fire Escape Conductor, provides Company and policy information, with a full list of addresses for the 73 fire-escape stations in London, along with the names and addresses of the four district Inspectors.
+Affording bravery, rather than warding-off risk; this Royal Society adopted a proactive approach to the concept of insurance: "by maintaining an organized body of men, provided with, and instructed in the use of, public fire escapes, and rewarding persons instrumental in saving life from fire."
+This circular, to be administered by the neighbourhood's Fire Escape Conductor, provides both Company and policy information, with a full list of addresses for the 73 fire-escape stations in London, along with the names and addresses of the four district Inspectors.

 Trade card, printed to think card-stock (oblong; 7 x 11 cm.).
 Illustrated with full-length engraving, signed in Chandler, Colorado.
 With list of assets and investments to verso, along with sustained sales pitch.

-Established in 1853, New York's Continental Insurance Co. branched-out West, and beyond the anxieties of the urban.
-Minnesota solicitor T. K. Keyser thus appeals to the elemental imagination of the gentry, both with the imagery of this trade card and the verso pitch: "Reasons for insuring in the Continental: Because it insures against damage to Buildings and loss of live stock by lightning, tornadoes, cyclones, and wind storms, a well as loss by fire."
+Established in 1853, New York's Continental Insurance Co. would take its name seriously and branch-out West, beyond the fixed anxieties of the Urban.
+With this trade card, Minnesota solicitor T. K. Keyser thus appealed to the elemental imagination: "Reasons for insuring in the Continental: Because it insures against damage to Buildings and loss of live stock by lightning, tornadoes, cyclones, and wind storms, a well as loss by fire."

-Large chromolithograph on thick card-stock (39.5 x 48 cm.).
-Illustrated by Walter Crane to recto, with minor rubbing to corners.
+Large chromolithograph on thick card-stock (39.5 x 48 cm.); minor rubbing to corners.
+With recto designed by Walter Crane to recto.
 To verso: information about the Company and its history, as well as information on both life and fire insurance policies.
 Functional for 2019.

 Walker, C. A. (illustrator) Programme in aid of the Liverpool Seamen's Orphanage.
 Liverpool: The Liverpool Seamen's Orphan Institution, 1903.
-75 USD Bifolium (22 cm.), with front panel featuring Art Nouveau illustration by C. A. Walker, printed in red and blue; engraving of Orphanage building to rear.
+100 USD Bifolium (22 cm.), with front panel featuring Art Nouveau illustration by C. A. Walker, printed in red and blue; engraving of Orphanage building to rear.
 Binding strip to rear panel; does not affect text.
-Interior pages, as single spread, provide programme of entertainment aboard the R. M. S. Tunisian, for the evening of Thursday, May 14, 1903.
+Interior pages, provide programme of entertainment aboard the R. M. S. Tunisian, for the evening of Thursday, May 14, 1903.

-Metropolitan Life Insurance Company [Quasi-perpetual calendar, for period 1800-1957].
+Metropolitan Life Insurance Company [Perpetual calendar, for period 1800-1957].
 Newark, NJ: Whitehead & Hoag, 1905.
-120 USD Two sheets of card-stock (16.5 cm. square), secured at corners with metal brads.
-With colour-illustrated front panel featuring die-cut semi-circular window, revealing volvelle underneath; spinning tab to upper right margin.
+150 USD Two sheets of card-stock (16.5 cm. square), secured at corners with metal brads.
+With colour-illustrated front panel featuring die-cut semi-circular window, revealing volvelle underneath; with spinning tab to upper right margin.
 Verso blank, showing some wear, with fold-out foot removed.

-Mid-twentieth century, Met Life would publish a series of pamphlets concerning health and well-being; this tuberculosis issue covering subjects of germs, symptoms, treatment, and prevention.
+In the mid-twentieth century, Met Life would publish a series of pamphlets concerning the health and well-being of their clientele, with this tuberculosis issue covering the subjects of germs, symptoms, treatment, and prevention.
 "This is an invitation from Good Health.
 It is to welcome you to the parks, the fields, the forests and the mountain tops—out into the sunshine and pure air.
 Make this booklet your guide."
 With 13 OCLC records discovered; only 2 in Canada.

 Assicurazioni Generali Venezia [Striking blotter advertisement for life, fire, property, and carrier insurance policies].
 Venice: Stamperia Zanetti, .
 50 USD Well-printed blotter (15 x 24 cm.), in red-and-black, featuring the Venetian Lion of St. Mark.
 Near Fine.

 Nazionale della Assicurazioni Storia di un cavallo senza previdenza.
+[The horse without insurance].
 Bologna, circa 1930s.
-75 USD Self-wrappers, with front cover illustrated in saturated colours.
+100 USD Self-wrappers, with front cover illustrated in saturated colours.
 Contents: leaves, featuring 6 compositions in duplicate spreads; one coloured, one blank.
 Near Fine.

-A children's colouring book, that depicts the story of Fulmino, a champion race horse who laughed off insurance, "without a care for tomorrow."
-Eventually Fulmino ends up down on his luck, forced to work as a pack mule.
-"If only I'd been insured, I wouldn't be so tanned."
+A children's colouring book that depicts the story of Fulmino, a champion race horse who laughed-off insurance, "without a care for tomorrow."
+Eventually finding himself down on his luck, Fulmino is forced to work as a pack mule: "If only I'd been insured, I wouldn't be so tanned."
 With no OCLC or SBN records discovered.

 The Travelers Insurance Company Smash hits of the year.

-This well-designed pamphlet is the source for the surreal cover image above ("Death goes to a party"), as well as countless statistics about traffic accidents and illustrated driving tips and tricks.
+This stylishly-designed pamphlet is the source for this list's surreal cover image ("Death goes to a party"), as well as countless statistics about traffic accidents and a series of driving tips and tricks.
 "It is hoped that this booklet will serve as a prompter to those taking part in the great pageant of the open road.
-Let's view our smash hits behind the footlights and bot behind the headlights.
+Let's view our smash hits behind the footlights and not behind the headlights.
 Let's confine our tragedies to the road-shows and keep them off the roadways.
 All the highway's a stage and all the drivers and pedestrians merely players.
 Let's each of us strive to make our part letter-perfect."
+Includes the statistics-based editorial: "Are women worse drivers than men?"
 With only 4 OCLC records discovered.

 Metropolitan Life Insurance Company To parents / About drugs.